A Six Sided Number Cube Is Rolled Twice

 • Probability of rolling a sum of 7: Let's list the combinations that result in a sum of 7: (1,6), (2,5), (3,4), (4,3), (5,2), (6,1).
 There are 6 such combinations.
 The probability of rolling a sum of 7 is therefore 6/36, or 1/6.

 • Probability of rolling at least one 6: This is slightly trickier.
 We can either list all combinations with at least one 6, or we can use the complement rule.
 The complement rule states that the probability of an event occurring is 1 minus the probability of the event not occurring.
 The probability of not rolling a 6 on either roll is (5/6) * (5/6) = 25/36.
-Therefore, the probability of rolling at least one 6 is 1 - 25/36 = 11/36.
+Which means, the probability of rolling at least one 6 is 1 - 25/36 = 11/36.

 Independent vs. Dependent Events